nemonik/hands-on-DevOps/readme.md

     username: admin
 ```

 The username and password you will need to enter will be on the last two lines.
+In this case the username is `admin` and the password is `b4691b364594460a83088fdc3aed4144`.

-You'll be asked to enter the user/password several times.
+You'll be asked to enter the user and password several times.

 If your username and password are accepted, a modal will then pop up.
-Select `token` in the modal and then back in the terminal at the root of the project execute
+Select `token` in the modal and then back in the terminal execute

 ```
 ➜  hands-on-DevOps git:(master) ✗ ./get_k3s_token.sh